 Pink

-Famous brands associated with pink include LG, T Mobile, Haier, Johnson & Johnson, Lyft, Cosmopolitan, Barbie, Mary Kay, Victoria’s Secret, and so forth.
+Famous brands associated with pink include LG, T Mobile, Haier, Johnson & Johnson, Lyft, Cosmopolitan, Barbie, Mary Kay, Victoria’s Secret, etc.

 Black